CheVeraId/domainauth-spec/draft-narea-domainauth.md

    - `1`: RSA-PSS with modulus 2048 bits.
    - `2`: RSA-PSS with modulus 3072 bits.
    - `3`: RSA-PSS with modulus 4096 bits.
-3. **Key ID Type** (required): An integer denoting how the key is identified:
+3. **Key Id Type** (required): An integer denoting how the key is identified:
-   - `1`: The key ID is the SHA-256 digest of the key.
+   - `1`: The key id is the SHA-256 digest of the key.
-   - `2`: The key ID is the SHA-384 digest of the key.
+   - `2`: The key id is the SHA-384 digest of the key.
-   - `3`: The key ID is the SHA-512 digest of the key.
+   - `3`: The key id is the SHA-512 digest of the key.
-4. **Key ID** (required): The Base64-encoded (unpadded) representation of the key digest, as specified by the Key ID Type.
+4. **Key Id** (required): The Base64-encoded (unpadded) representation of the key digest, as specified by the Key Id Type.
 5. **TTL Override** (required): A positive integer representing the number of seconds for the maximum validity period of signatures.
 This value MUST be between 1 second and 7,776,000 seconds (90 days).
 6. **Service OID** (optional): An Object Identifier (in dotted decimal notation) identifying a specific service for which this record is valid.
 If omitted, the record applies to all services.